CERT-Polska/mwdb-core/docs/user-guide/4-Storing-blobs.rst

 * injects fetched from C&C for banking malware
 * mail templates for spam bots
 * lists of peers fetched from C&C for P2P botnets
-* raw static configurations if malware already keeps them structured (e.g. in XML format)
+* raw static configurations if malware keeps them structured (e.g. in XML format)

 .. note::